Southern Baptist Sexual Abuse

 Your Legal Options If You or Your Child Has Been Sexually Abused

 If you, your child, or someone you know has experienced sexual abuse by a member of the clergy, you do not have to remain silent.
 Even if the church refuses to respond, you have criminal and civil remedies that can help you get justice and stop the abuse.
+If the abuse happened in the past, it is important to know the legal timeline you have to be able to press charges.

 The Southern Baptist Convention has gotten away with a longstanding pattern of abuse and subsequent concealment in the past, but now that this is publicly known, clergy abuse victims have a stronger chance of being believed and receiving justice.